-Located at Seattle Center , this hands-on museum features IMAX movies and laser shows, plus ever-changing exhibits that ...
+Located at the Seattle Center , this hands-on museum features IMAX movies and laser shows, in addition to ever-changing ...
 More

 Pacific Science Center

-Located at Seattle Center , this hands-on museum features IMAX movies and laser shows, plus ever-changing exhibits that include displays on dinosaurs, whales, robots and much more.
+Located at the Seattle Center , this hands-on museum features IMAX movies and laser shows, in addition to ever-changing exhibits that include displays on dinosaurs, whales, robots and much more.
 Previous exhibits have included a tropical butterfly house and an insect village.
 This is a fun and educational place to take children but adults will learn a lot and enjoy themselves as well.
-Package deals available.
-Children under age three enter free.
-There is an onsite cafe.
+Check website for ticket prices; package deals are also available.
+Children under four are not admitted to planetarium shows.
+There is an on-site cafe as well.

 If you have been to a place like Portlands OMSI you will be quite disapointed ,it doesnt even hold hold a match.
 A city like Seattle should have a World class science center and this is not one... very, very sad.

 Called to purchase tickets but because I was a reciprocal member they would not allow me to purchase the discounted exhibit tickets.
 Since I was out of town and wanted to make sure that I could get tickets before making the trip they would only offer me the full price ticket.
 It is a shame that they could not be a little more helpful.
 I visit a lot of science centers and this will not be one that I attend .

 My family happily drives from Ellensburg for a day trip.
 Our whole family loves the experiments and activities, and it really helps us explain how things work to our kids.
 The exhibits encourage our children to think outside of the box, and actually be interested in math and science.

 We especially love the IMAX theater.
 To be able to see some of your favorite movies on the big screen is one thing, but the big, big screen makes you feel as if you are in the movie, not just watching it.